Michkr123/IPK/IPK_project2/README.md

 /auth {Username} {Secret} {DisplayName} - Autorises to the server. (use once) /join {ChannelID}                       - Changes the channel.
 /rename {DisplayName}                   - Changes the display name.
-/err {MessageContent}                   - Sends error to the server.
 /bye                                    - disconnects from the server.
 {messageContent}                        - Sends message.
 ```